charlottenickersonensc/DealBird/README.md

-# Public Speaking App
+# DealBird

-A Vite-powered React + TypeScript front-end that will evolve into the Public Speaking App.
+A Vite-powered React + TypeScript front-end that will evolve into DealBird.
 The repository currently contains the scaffolded project along with a working build pipeline.

 ## Prerequisites